 Competency 0 = Not Implementing 1 = Implementing Basic Practices 2 = Implementing Proficient Practices 3 = Implementing Exemplary Practices Using principles and research related to resilience and risk factors that affect student learning and mental health.
 Candidate responds to immediate problems without efforts to prevent mental health concerns or improve student learning.
 Candidate identifies prevention and intervention practices to address precursors to learning and behavioral problems.
 And provides evidence of their participation in evidence-based prevention and intervention practices that address specific precursors to specific learning and behavioral problems (e.g., school completion, truancy, bullying, and school violence).
 And uses data to evaluate the effectiveness of evidence-based prevention and intervention practices to inform future practices.
-Using principles and Candidate does not engage in multi- Candidate engages in multi-tiered And uses data from multi-tiered prevention research related to resilience and risk factors tiered prevention efforts. prevention efforts (e.g., academic and behavior efforts to support school staff in designing interventions effectiveness of multi- tiered prevention efforts that support student that promote screening) to to meet students' learning, behavior, and multi-tiered support student needs. social-emotional prevention learning, behavior, development in the efforts. and social school community. emotional , and the second development.
-Application of Candidate does not Candidate uses And participates in And uses data to principles and participate in crisis evidence-based school crisis evaluate the research related response planning strategies when prevention and/or effectiveness of to resilience efforts and does not participating in response teams while programs or and risk factors participate in crisis crisis response advocating for and interventions that utilize response. planning. supporting preventive implemented for crisis evidence-based crisis planning (e.g., prevention, crisis strategies for promoting safe and response, and crisis effective crisis violence-free schools recovery. response. and communities).
-Domain Candidate describes Candidate Candidate identifies Candidate includes Reflections tasks performed describes some specific instances of specific, actionable without self- activities that strengths and areas plans for growth in evaluation or require for growth in providing and analysis and does competency in preventive and supporting preventive not reflect on preventive and responsive services. and responsive services specific skills responsive in a variety of contexts relevant to services.
-And candidate (e.g., multi-tiered preventive and describes ways to prevention efforts; responsive services.
-And candidate address areas for effective crisis identifies some further development response). personal strengths of preventive and and areas for responsive services.
-And candidate accounts growth related to for contextual preventive and considerations. responsive services.
+Using principles and research related to resilience and risk factors that promote multi-tiered prevention efforts.
+Candidate does not engage in multi-tiered prevention efforts.
+Candidate engages in multi- tiered prevention efforts (e.g., academic and behavior screening) to support student learning, behavior, and social emotional development.
+And uses data from multi-tiered prevention efforts to support school staff in designing interventions to meet students' needs.
+And uses data to evaluate the effectiveness of multi-tiered prevention efforts that support student learning, behavior, and social-emotional development in the school community.
+Application of principles and research related to resilience and risk factors that utilize evidence-based strategies for effective crisis response.
+Candidate does not participate in crisis response planning efforts and does not participate in crisis response.
+Candidate uses evidence-based strategies when participating in crisis response planning.
+And participates in school crisis prevention and/or response teams while advocating for and supporting preventive crisis planning (e.g., promoting safe and violence-free schools and communities).
+And uses data to evaluate the effectiveness of programs or interventions implemented for crisis prevention, crisis response, and crisis recovery.

+Competency 0 = Not Implementing 1 = Implementing Basic Practices 2 = Implementing Proficient Practices 3 = Implementing Exemplary Practices Domain Reflections Candidate describes tasks performed without self- evaluation or analysis and does not reflect on specific skills relevant to preventive and responsive services.
+Candidate describes some activities that require competency in preventive and responsive services.
+And candidate identifies some personal strengths and areas for growth related to preventive and responsive services.
+Candidate identifies specific instances of strengths and areas for growth in preventive and responsive services.
+And candidate describes ways to address areas for further development of preventive and responsive services.
+Candidate includes specific, actionable plans for growth in providing and supporting preventive and responsive services in a variety of contexts (e.g., multi-tiered prevention efforts; effective crisis response).
+And candidate accounts for contextual considerations.